RealmTeam/react-redux-reliever/README.md

     functions(state, ownProps, dispatch) {
         return {
             test: () => {
-                // Note that we don't use action creators (source of a lot of the pain when using redux).
+                // Note that we generally don't use action creators (source of a lot of the pain when using redux).
-                // This is a choice and you can still use them if you want. dispatch({type: 'WHATEVER_TEST', payload: {value: "Looking good !"}}) },
+                // This is purely a choice and you can still use them if you want. dispatch({type: 'WHATEVER_TEST', payload: {value: "Looking good !"}}) },
             add: () => {
                 dispatch({type: 'WHATEVER_ADD'}})
+            },
+            doSomething: () => {
+                // If you want to use action creators, you could do so like that dispatch(this.actions.doSomething())
+                // And if you need an action from another container you can do so by using its name dispatch(ReduxRelieverRegistry.getModuleActions("example").doSomething())
             }
         }
     }